Assassination of Carter Harrison III: Funeral

 Harrison's corpse was initially displayed at his private residence for visitation by mourners.
 After a private funeral service held at the residence on the morning of October 31, Harrison's remains were transported to lay in state at the Chicago City Hall building, escorted by an honor guard of city officials.
-More than 100,000 waited to pay respects to his coffin while it laid in state.
+More than 100,000 waited to pay respects to his coffin while it lay in state.
 The following day, on November 1, Harrison was laid to rest with a massive hours-long 60,000-person funeral procession that was spectated by a crowd estimated to have been between 500,000 and 1 million The funeral ranks among the most-attended in history.

 Prendergast's legal proceedings

 Arraignment

 On November 2, the grand jury approved an indictment of Prendergast for first-degree murder.
 Thereafter, on the same day, Prendergast was arraigned before Jude Oliver Horton.
 Prendergast plead "not guilty".
 He was described as heavily sweating, trembling, "cowering in terror", and having spoken in a near-whisper when giving his plea.